7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 app.interpret("help")
 ```

-If we wire the app while excluding `SubtractionModule` our app will expectedly lose the ability to subtract:
+If we rewire the app without `SubtractionModule`, it will expectedly lose the ability to subtract:

 ```scala mdoc:override:to-string
 Injector().HACK_OVERRIDE_produceRun(AppModule -- SubtractionModule.keys) {